 Lowering the balances on revolving accounts can help you to get a better credit score.
 Lowering your balances is one way to get a better credit score.
 The FICO system has a new level for every twenty percentage points of your credit available.

-Bankruptcy should be filed only be viewed as a last resort option.
+Bankruptcy should be filed only to be viewed as a last resort option.
 This will stay on your report for ten years.
-It might seem like a good thing but you will be affected down the long run you’re just hurting yourself.
+It might seem like a good thing, but you will be affected in the long run.
+You’re just hurting yourself.

 Your credit cards are not doing you any favors; avoid using them.
 Try to use cash when purchasing.
 If you ever use a credit card, be sure to pay it all in full.

 This helps you retain a good credit status.
 Late payments are added to credit reports and will greatly decrease your chances of being eligible for a home in the future.

 Dealing with a debt collection agency is one of the most traumatic parts of a financial crisis.
 Cease and desist documents can be used to hold back collection agencies, but only to stop the harassment.
 Even when the phone calls from collection agencies have stopped, the associated debts must still be paid.

 Give your creditors a call and negotiate payment plans for bills that you can’t pay in full.
 A creditor will often let you pay in installments and not report the debt to credit reporting agencies if you ask.
 This can also make your financial situation easier by letting you pay more on those accounts where you have not set up an alternate plan.

 Lowering the balances you carry on any currently revolving accounts can improve your credit score.
 Your credit score can be raised.
 Just bring your balances.

 If you are serious about fixing your credit, you need to establish a plan to begin paying down your debt.
 Any current debt you have will lower your credit score, so you need to work to get rid of it.
 Determine your budget and focus on reducing your debt as quickly as possible.
 The lower the debt you owe is, the higher your credit score will be.